-The funds for these grants come from the Oklahoma Humanities Council ($1,000) and the Greater Enid Arts and Humanities Council ($250.00).
+The funds for this grant come from the Oklahoma Humanities Council ($1,000).
 The funds support a guest speaker for the annual event.
 Dr. Wayne McMillin is the principal investigator for the project.

 The funds for this grant are provided by the City of Alva Tourism Committee.
 The funding supports the annual rodeo at Northwestern, allowing for high quality stock for contestants to compete on, bringing in a specialty act, providing better awards to champions and bringing in the best personnel possible to work the rodeo.
 Mr. Stockton Graves coordinates this project.

 This cooperative agreement, in part, enhances economic development in the northwestern region of the state by offering counseling and training to existing and potential business clients.
-Funds are provided from the U.S. Small Business Administration through the Oklahoma Department of Commerce.
+Funds are provided from the U.S. Small Business Administration and the Southeastern Oklahoma State University.
 The primary function of this award focuses on economic development.
-The director of the cooperative agreement is Ms. Jeanne Cole.
+The principal investigator of the cooperative agreement is Ms. Laura Girty.